Here are the best carp fishing tips aggregated from my experience of carp fishing and from other anglers I know.

 Don’t automatically jump into that swim thinking you will catch the same fish, but it will give you a starting point for your campaign.

 Try three different baits on each of your three rods.
-Then switch all three until you find something that catches the fishes attention.
+Then switch all three until you find something that catches the fish’s attention.

 Diving birds are an indication that other anglers have been fishing on that spot and putting lots of bait on that spot.

-Get the FishSpy out and see what it out there.
+Get the FishSpy out and see what is out there.
 It could be a natural food larder, which is great for catching fish.